Eastwood TIG Welder Accessories Buyers Guide

 Everything You Need For TIG Welding

-Finally a helmet bag and welder cover will keep your supplies clean from dust and debris in your shop, which is really nice if you do a lot of other work like grinding, painting, powder coating or sanding body filler.
+You may also want to get yourself an extension cord in case you're welding a long distance away from an outlet.
+It's usually a lot easier to move your welder than the entire project.
+If you want even more precision in your next project, consider a rocker style foot pedal upgrade that is infinitely adjustable and equally comfortable.
+Finally, a helmet bag and welder cover will keep your supplies clean from dust and debris in your shop.
+These are really nice if you do a lot of other work like grinding, painting, powder coating or sanding body filler.